naguimaraes/compilers/README.md

 ## Project Structure

-The compiler is being developed in progressive stages, where each stage adds new functionalities:
+The compiler is being developed in progressive stages, where each stage adds new functionalities.
+Inside each stage folder, you will find the source code and documentation related to that specific stage.
+The stages are as follows:

 ### [Stage 1 (Etapa1)](./Etapa1): Lexical Analysis